Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

 Created by Matthew Weiner, Mad Men is a period drama that aired on AMC from 2011 to 2017 for seven seasons.
 The storyline follows Donald Draper, a financial wizard, who struggles to find a balance between his personal and private life in the 1960s.
 It's easy to mistake this show for just another soap opera trying to cash in on the latest fad of period dramas.
-Once you delve deep into this show, you realize that it’s a show about the study of different character that hooks you instantly.
+Once you delve deep into this show, you realize that it’s a show about the study of different characters that hooks you instantly.

 It refuses to hold your hand or tell you when to laugh or be sad.
-Only if you’re paying close attention to everything, you will appreciate its humor and tragic moments.
+Only if you’re paying close attention to everything, will you appreciate its humor and tragic moments.

 3. The Newsroom

 The Newsroom follows the story of a few passionate, incorruptible journalists who care more about delivering crude, unfiltered news without thinking about its impact on the ratings.
 And as you’d expect, the truth is bitter.